 To save time, I usually double or triple the recipe.
 If I think we’ll be eating tortillas a few times in one week, I just put the extra dough in the fridge and make tortillas as needed.
 They’re so much better hot off the press!
 Otherwise, I’ll bag up the extra dough and freeze it.
 Then, when I want to make fresh tortillas, I just pull a bag out of the freezer, let it thaw in the fridge, and then press tortillas.
 It works great.

-A note about Tortilla Makers – you can see tortilla maker I use here.
-It costs $79.95 because it presses AND cooks them, and it works ok.
+A note about Tortilla Makers – you can see tortilla maker I use here – Cucina Flatbread & Tortilla Maker.
+It costs $72 because it presses AND cooks them, and it works ok.
 Sometimes, I prefer to just use it to press the tortillas instead of also cooking them.
 I’ve recently found out that I get a slightly better result by finishing them off on my Lodge cast iron griddle – and it goes quicker too.
-I’ve been looking at this much cheaper tortilla press here – all it does is press them.
+I’ve been looking at this much cheaper tortilla press here Cast Iron Tortilla Press– all it does is press them.
 It doesn’t also cook them like mine does.
-If I had to do it all over again, I’d probably go with the cheaper $14 version.
+If I had to do it all over again, I’d probably go with the cheaper $20 version.

 And there you have it.
 Homemade.
 Flour.
 Tortillas.
 Not that hard and incredibly yummy.
 Occasionally, I also make corn tortillas.
 But I don’t like them as much so I don’t make them as often.
 Let me know if you’re curious about them as well and one of these days, I’ll share that recipe, too!

 Linking up: Frugal Tuesday; Hearth & Soul Hop; Homemade Tuesday; Fat Tuesday; Tutorial Tuesday; Anti-Procrastination Tuesday; Frugal Days, Sustainable Ways; Works for Me Wednesday; Simple Lives Thursday; Creative Juice; Full Plate ThursdaySimplifyLiveLove is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.